flipcamp/engagingstudents4/essays/stover.md

 As Figure 12 above illustrates, one way to maintain a structurally important harmonic space is with a turnaround, the most common by far being I–vi–ii–V–I. Figure 15 shows this: the displaced I chord (the first anchor point) is approached by this common turnaround.
 Note that the dominant chord is expressed as V7sus to conform to the melody’s \^1.
 V7sus is a syntactic chord in jazz; the suspension does not require resolution as it does in some other musical contexts.

-**Figure 15.** Opening tonic prolonged with a I–vi–ii–V-I turnaround
+**Figure 15.** Opening tonic prolonged with a I–vi–ii–V—I turnaround

 <img src="{{ site.baseurl }}/images/stover15.png" alt="image" />